 Funds will be provided to rehabilitate existing owner-occupied single-family units.
+State Recipients and Subrecipients are eligible to receive project delivery costs of \$7500 for each HOME- funded housing rehabbed home.
 Homeowners must meet the income thresholds of less than eighty percent (80%) of the average median income for their counties.
-Funds to rehabilitation the homes are made in the form of a 0% deferred payment loan that is forgivable if the homeowners maintain the home as their primary residence for five (5) years for housing rehabilitation or for ten (10) years for housing reconstruction.
+Funds for rehabilitation of the homes are made in the form of a 0% deferred payment loan that is forgivable if the homeowners maintain the home as their primary residence for five (5) years for housing rehabilitation or for ten (10) years for housing reconstruction.